-If you have a good understanding of photography and understand how to use your camera you can photograph anything you want.
+If you have a good understanding of photography and understand how to use your camera you can photograph almost anything you want.

 Low light photography, sports, portraits, landscapes, whatever.